tolauwae/phd-thesis/src/remote/remote.typ

 @alg.interpretation shows the main interpretation loop of WARDuino as pseudocode.
 WARDuino executes a WebAssembly module $m$, instruction by instruction, in a single loop (@alg.interpretation:while).
 Before any instruction is interpreted, the #emph[resolveDebugMessage] function checks the debug message queue for new incoming messages (@alg.interpretation:debug), resolves the oldest one, and possibly pauses the runtime.
 If the runtime is not paused, the virtual machine checks the event queue for new asynchronous events, and possibly resolves at most one before starting the actual interpretation.
 If the runtime is paused however, the virtual machine will go to sleep until a new message arrives in the queue (@alg.interpretation:wait).
 The #emph[awaitDebugMessage] function does not resolve debug messages, instead the code jumps back to the start of the loop and the debug message is resolved by the #emph[resolveDebugMessage] function.
 We discuss the debug message and event resolution in more detail in, respectively @remote:debug and @remote:interrupts.

 For interpreting instructions, the virtual machine keeps track of its own program pointer $m . p c$, which points to the next instruction to be executed in the program buffer.
 We may dereference this pointer to get the next opcode to execute (@alg.interpretation:opcode), for example `0x7f`.
-A switch statement then matches the current opcode (#link(<alg.interpretation:switch>)[\[alg.interpretation:switch\]];).
+A switch statement then matches the current opcode (@alg.interpretation:switch).
 For our example, the switch determines our opcode to be a binary operator for 64-bit integers that will be handled by the #emph[interpretBinaryi64] function.
 This function resolves the instruction further and returns whether it succeeded.
 If so, the while-loop continues, and the next opcode is processed.
 Otherwise, $"success"$ will become false, and the while loop will stop interpretation.

 When the interpretation loop stops due to a failure, the virtual machine will throw the underlying trap (@alg.interpretation:trap)#footnote[We refer interested readers to the paper by #cite(<haas17>, form: "prose") for more information on traps in WebAssembly.];.
 Alternatively, interpretation halts whenever the end instruction (`0x0b`) of the main entry point is reached.
 In this case, the #emph[done] variable will be set to `true`, and the main interpretation loop will stop successfully without throwing a trap.